AutoReset classes

 The lifetime of a ScriptableObject, unlike a GameObject in the scene, doesn't start and finish with Play Mode.
-An SO can call its `OnEnable` only once when the editor is started (or when code recompiles), so its state is not cleared when entering Play Mode (like it happens to GameObjects and their scripts).
+An SO can call its `OnEnable()` only once when the editor is started (or when code recompiles), so its state is not cleared when entering Play Mode (like it happens to GameObjects and their scripts).

 For more information, read all about Unity's [Enter Play Mode Options](https://docs.unity3d.com/Manual/ConfigurableEnterPlayMode.html) and especially [disabling Domain Reload](https://docs.unity3d.com/Manual/DomainReloading.html) on their documentation.

-## Using this class
+## Using these classes

 For instance, if you wanted to make an SO that holds the score of the game, you want to make sure to reset it when the editor exits Play Mode, like this: